On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections for differential-algebraic equations

-In \cite{Bu2012} an semi-implicit version for general IDEs is presented.
-The authors suggested the splitting of the right-hand side of the IDE allowing the implicit-explicit treatment.
-In contrast to their approach, which applies SDC to the entire IDE - including the algebraic constraints - by splitting the right-hand side into implicit and explicit parts, our proposed \texttt{SDC-C} method restricts the spectral integration to the differential equations only and retains the algebraic constraint as an implicit condition in the system.
+In contrast, a semi-implicit version for general IDEs is proposed in \cite{Bu2012}.
+They suggested splitting the right-hand side of the IDE to solve the problem in an IMEX way.
+In contrast to their approach, which applies SDC to the entire IDE - including the algebraic constraints - by splitting the right-hand side into implicit and explicit parts, our proposed \texttt{SDC-C} (and \texttt{IMEX-SDC-C}) restricts the spectral integration to the differential equations only and retains the algebraic constraint as an implicit condition in the system.